 Eligible students are automatically nominated by their academic program of interest but are strongly encouraged to apply early, preferably by January 1 for Fall entry or by November 1 for Spring entry as this is a highly competitive package and funding is limited.

-The Arthur A. Schomburg Fellowship is a distinguished graduate fellowship program designed to support eligible high achieving prospective underrepresented minority students.
-This competitive package pays a stipend of up to $36,000 per year for up to 4 years and includes summer support.
-This award also includes a full tuition waiver of $11,310 USD for New York State Residents and $23,100 USD for Non-Residents bringing the total package of support to $47,310-$59,100 dollars per year.
-Other benefits include additional travel grants to support our fellows research and exclusive professional development opportunities.
+The Arthur A. Schomburg Fellowship and Future Leader Program is a distinguished graduate fellowship and leadership program designed to support eligible high achieving prospective underrepresented minority students.
+This competitive package pays a stipend of up over $38,730 USD per year for up to 4 years (2 masters + 2 PhD level = 4 years or 4 years at PhD level) and includes summer support.
+This award is open to both prospective doctoral and masters level students and includes a full tuition waiver of $11,310 USD (and fees for PhD students) for New York State Residents and $23,100 USD (and fees for PhD students) for Non-Residents bringing the total package of support to $50,040-$61,830 USD per year.

 Eligible students can choose to self-nominate or be nominated by their academic program of interest but are strongly encouraged to apply early, preferably by January 1 for Fall entry or by November 1 for Spring entry as this is a highly competitive package and funding is limited.